Induction Notes

 At the start, although the current is small, the change in current is not small, it can be quite large.

-At the start, the induced e.m.f. is limited.
+At the start, the induced back e.m.f. is limited.
 In a simple series RL circuit with a step DC voltage 𝑉:

 V=vR+vl